What does a broad and balanced curriculum look like at LMPS?

 Our curriculum contributes to the social, moral, spiritual and cultural development of pupils through all aspects of school life and particularly through the teaching of beliefs and values, RSE, rights respecting and our ambassador system, as we strive to prepare our children for life in Britain today.

-To see information on our leaders for learning for 2017/18 please click the link below.
 If you have any questions in relation to the curriculum please speak to your child’s class teacher.

 How we developed our curriculum